aryankashyap7/Coding-Notes/C++/README.md

-All the notes in this repository aren't written by [me](github.com/aryankashyap7).
+Some of the notes in this repository aren't written by [me](github.com/aryankashyap7).
 Its just a collection of resouces I found on the internet.

 # Contributers